-Located between Varadero and Havana, Jibacoa is at about 60 km from Havana and it will take you about one hour by car to get there.
+Located between Varadero and Havana, Jibacoa is at about 60 km (37 miles) from Havana and it will take you about one hour by car to get there.
 It is a truly beautiful beach where you can enjoy a day in the sun, snorkel in the clear water or even go diving to the two shipwrecks.

-The best way to get to Jibacoa is either by rental car or by private or shared taxi from Havana.
+HOW TO GET THERE: The best way to get to Jibacoa is either by rental car or by private or shared taxi from Havana.
 It takes around 2 hours to get there.

 Varadero is a popular holiday destination for travelers that enjoy staying in all-inclusive resorts.
 If that is not your style, you may still opt to go there on a day trip, as the beaches are honestly fabulous.
 Picture fine, white sand and incredibly clear waters.
 Until 2008 Cubans could only work there, but not visit.
 The restrictions have been lifted since then so it doesn’t have that much of a touristy feel anymore.

 The best thing to do in Varadero is spending the day soaking in the sun.
 You may also want to visit Varahicacos Ecological Reserve.

-Unless you have your own car, the best way to get to Varadero from Havana is on an organized round trip transfer, which you can book here.
+HOW TO GET THERE: Unless you have your own car, the best way to get to Varadero from Havana is on an organized round trip transfer, which you can book here.
 It’s not a cheap option, but if there is a few of you traveling, you can share the costs.
 The journey takes 2 hours.
 Viazul buses also go regularly for just $4 but the ride lasts around 3 hours each way so it’s not a viable option for a day trip.

-At about 90 km from Havana, Matanzas is a lovely place to visit.
+About 90 km (56 miles) from Havana, Matanzas is a lovely place to visit.
 It is famous for its 17 bridges – there are a whopping 3 rivers running through the city.